RubenPants/EvolvableRNN/README.md

 * Research: How long does the GRU remember?

+* Monitor GRU; small variations in weights, how does path of genome change?

 * Experiment: Distance via ping, update every 5 frames (0.5 seconds)

-* Add more in-depth "evaluation" to experiments (auto-run)
-* Evaluate not with only the current elites, but also those of previous (1, 2?) generations, use best_genome_hist to do so!

 * Do more in-depth research on monitored behaviour of genomes